mesosphere/dcos-docs-site/pages/dkp/konvoy/2.3/choose-infrastructure/gcp/quick-start-gcp/index.md

 - [kubectl][install_kubectl] for interacting with the running cluster.
 - A valid GCP account with [credentials configured](https://github.com/kubernetes-sigs/cluster-api-provider-gcp).

-# Create a Cluster in Google Cloud Platform using clusterctl
+# Create a Cluster in Google Cloud Platform
 <!NEED CONFIRMATION OF STEPS PRE-RELEASE>
 ## Setup your gcloud CLI

+The following steps will be performed using clusterctl.
 1. Install the CLI by following [GCP Install](https://cloud.google.com/sdk/docs/install).
 Select location for cluster using dkp create cluster gcp --location where the --location will default to us-west-1. ????????

 1. Create a Service account